swagger-api/swagger.io-docs/docs/spec-explained/responses.md

           description: Bad request
           schema:
             $ref: "#/definitions/Error"    # <-----
         404:
           description: Not found
           schema:
             $ref: "#/definitions/Error"    # <-----
 ```

 You can use the `default` response to describe these errors collectively instead of individually.
-“Default” means this response is used for all HTTP codes that are not covered individually for this operation.
+"Default" means this response is used for all HTTP codes that are not covered individually for this operation.

 ```
       responses: